- About Pre-registration

 *International students, please refer to ‘Information for International Students’ section below.

 If you are from an EEA country and have obtained your MPharm in a UK based university you are eligible to join the programme.

 As part of the application process you are required to submit a certified copy of your birth certificate, if this states a country outside the EEA the Pharmaceutical Society NI will require clarification as to your status as an EU resident and your right to work.

 You will be required to submit a copy of your current Visa/Biometric Residents Permit, this must show photograph and expiry date.

 If you wish to undertake pre-registration training under the Tier 2 visa sponsorship, as the regulator, the Pharmaceutical Society NI will require clarification as to your status as an EU resident as a visa will be required.
 This is your responsibility and an employer will seek proof of your right to work in the UK , your employer will need to be in receipt of a ‘Certificate of Sponsorship’, see link below:

-As part of the UK Border Agency requirements students undertaking a pre-registration placement must meet their essential criteria, including a minimum salary of £21,478 (as detailed on UKBA website January 2017).
+As part of the UK Visa and Immigration (UKVI) requirements students undertaking a pre-registration placement must meet their essential criteria, including a minimum salary including a minimum salary cap (for further details on salary caps, refer to the link www.gov.uk/guidance/immigration-rules/immigration-rules-appendix-j-codes-of-practice-for-skilled-work ).

 Some student visas will allow you to work for a certain number of months after graduating.
 It may be possible to start you pre-registration training on your student visa, if the visa allows this.
 If you can begin training on your student visa please ensure that you apply for your Tier 2 visa in plenty of time.

-It is necessary to submit a certified true copy of your birth certificate, certified by a UK solicitor or notary public.
+It is necessary to submit a copy of your birth certificate.

 If this documentation is not in English, an applicant is required to provide a certified translation in English as well as a certified copy of the original.
 The following requirements must be met: